 This secret Buddha garden is hidden up high in the hills in Koh Samui’s interior, offering majestic views and an unusual collection of statues.
 It’s one of our favourite places, in the lush jungle.
 The gardens are a creation of an old Samui fruit farmer who started building his magic dream in 1976.
 You can get there if you rent a jeep but for the non adventurous, most organised jeep safari tours are passing here.

 Samui is one of those tropical wonderlands which is also surrounded by great marine life.
 The island itself is good for learning and shore dives, but all the spectacular sides are just a speed boat ride away.
 From beginners to pros, the calm waters of the Gulf of Thailand will spoil you with submerged pinnacles, large rocky seamounts, colourful corals and reefs with plenty of marine life for you to enjoy, including opportunities to see whale sharks.
+The waters of Thailand are generally calm and warm, so a high-quality rashguard is a great thing to have in your dive gear bag.

 Thai Cooking Class